-You might even find colleges offering online courses or even a YouTube channel that will teach you the new skill for free.
+You might even find colleges offering online courses or a YouTube channel with online tutorials that will teach you new skills for free.

 - Read now: Learn why you are your greatest asset

-And who knows, maybe your new skill will turn in to new hobby for you.
+And who knows, maybe your new skill will become a new hobby.

-From arts and crafts to cooking to learning a foreign language, there is likely something for everyone.
+Maybe learn a new meal to cook or even learn a new language, there is likely something for everyone.

-Pool is a great idea to play with friends.
+Pool is a great thing to do with friends.

-It’s usually pretty cheap to get in and the games can last for hours.
+It’s usually cheap to get in, and the games can last for hours.

-Plus, it’s a sport that everyone can participate in no matter what their skill level is.
+Plus, it’s a sport everyone can participate in, regardless of their skill level.

-So gather some friends, head to the pool hall, and have some fun!
+So gather some friends, head to the pool hall, and have fun!

 This one is a bit more difficult, but if you have the time and resources, why not try to break a Guinness World Record?

-You can look up records that have already been set and see if there’s one you think you can beat.
+You can look up records and see if there’s one you think you can beat.

-Or, you can come up with your own record to attempt to set.
+Or, you can create your own record to attempt to set.

-Either way, it’s a fun way to spend your time.
+Either way, it’s an enjoyable way to spend your time.

-Charades is another great game to play with family or friends.
+Charades is another excellent game to play with family or friends.

-It’s a classic for a reason and can be played with any number of people.
+It’s a classic for a reason, and you can play it with any number of people.

-So break out the charades cards and have some fun trying to guess what your friends are acting out!
+So break out the charades cards and have fun guessing what your friends are acting out!

 Do you have a lot of pictures on your phone?